DataBadSmells/DataBadSmells/README.md

 * Cosine Test: Approximate cluster size and ratio of identical flows.
 Outputs one result for each.
 Both in range $[0,1]$
 * Port Test: Percentage of background flows to benign flows, based off of ignore_ports ports.
 Outputs single result in range $[0,1]$
-* Backwards Packets Test: Percentage of flows with no backwards packets to total flows.
-Outputs single result in range $[0,1]$
 * Nearest Neighbours Test: Percentage of flows that are misclassified according to the Edited Nearest Neighbours criteria.
 Outputs single result in range $[0,1]$
+* Single Feature Efficacy Test: Considers only a single feature to train our random forest.
+Outputs JSON file with F1 score for each feature.
 * Rolling Importances Test: Order features according to mutual information, measure efficacy of 5 features together for classification using random forest.
-Outputs JSON file with F1 score for each group of 5 features
+Outputs JSON file with F1 score for each group of 5 features - **Unused/Untested**
-* Single Feature Efficacy Test: Same as above, but considering only a single feature to train our random forest.
-Outputs JSON file with F1 score for each feature.
+* Backwards Packets Test: Percentage of flows with no backwards packets to total flows.
+Outputs single result in range $[0,1]$ - **Unused/Untested**
-* Siamese Network: Measure rate of F1 gain of a few-shot learning siamese network
+* Siamese Network: Measure rate of F1 gain of a few-shot learning siamese network - **Unused/Untested**

 ## Metrics